OxfordAbstracts/purescript-graphql-client/README.md

 ### [purescript-graphql-fundeps](https://github.com/meeshkan/purescript-graphql-fundeps)

 A much more lightweight graphql client.
-This package does not infer query types but allows writing in graphql syntax and has much less source code.
-Probably preferable if your query types are not too complex.
+This package does not infer query types and does not support subscriptions or caching but allows writing in graphql syntax and has much less source code.
+Probably preferable if your query types are not too complex and you do not need subscriptions or caching.

 ### [purescript-graphqlclient](https://github.com/purescript-graphqlclient/purescript-graphqlclient)